 A Clear Definition of Enterprise-Grade Software & Security

-The phrase “enterprise ready” and “enterprise grade software” is something IT managers and software buyers see a lot.
+The phrase “enterprise-ready” and “enterprise-grade software” is something IT managers and software buyers see a lot.
+So, what does enterprise-ready really mean?
 At its core, it’s a marketing term designed to catch a buyer’s eye and tell them that a product can perform under the extreme duress a big company will put on it.
 Marketing aside, however, it’s actually an incredibly important concept.
+Let’s explore the true meaning of enterprise-ready.

 Can this database do everything it needs to in a live production environment?
 Can this security solution effectively combat a massive attack or an extremely clever group of hackers?
 Or, something we’re more familiar with: Can this communication connect our employees while keeping sensitive information safe?